HarenBaren/Bank-Test/README.md

 # Bank-Test
-A project for Intro to Programing which creates and manages a single Bank Account.
+A project for my Intro to Programing course which creates and manages a single Bank Account.

 Part 1 is the more basic structure of the program, setting up the main program loop with the basic core functionality of the program.